akagrawat/Redux-Todo-App/README.md

 Live URL: https://ngreduxapp.firebaseapp.com

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.
+And Ngrx version 9.0.1

+Purpose of this project to implement Redux in Angular.
+This project generated with NGRX.
-It is a basic implementation of Redux in Angular.
+Ngrx is a library for Angular that implements Redux in a reactive fashion.

 ## Development server